-A deficiency in Vitamin D can result in a softening of the bones called osteomalacia, or a bone abnormality called rickets.
-Additionally, a deficiency increases the risk for developing osteoporosis and experiencing fractures or broken bones.
+A deficiency in vitamin D can result in the softening of your bones, which is called osteomalacia, or a bone abnormality called rickets.
+Additionally, a deficiency increases your risk for developing osteoporosis and experiencing fractures or broken bones.

-Studies have shown that Vitamin D in doses of 800–5000 IU/day can improve musculoskeletal health, naturally slow aging of the skeletal structure, and reduce the rate of fractures and falls in older adults that are over 65.
-(7) Older adults with adequate vitamin D levels are more likely to be active, have improved muscle strength, and are less prone to falls and injuries.
+Studies have shown that vitamin D in doses of 800–5000 IU per day can improve musculoskeletal health by naturally slowing aging of the skeletal structure and reducing the rate of fractures and falls in older adults that are over 65.
+(15) Older adults with adequate vitamin D levels are more likely to be active, have improved muscle strength, and are less prone to falls and injuries.

 When vitamin D levels are low, the parathyroid becomes overactive.
 This is known as hyperparathyroidism and results in drops in phosphorous.
 Phosphorus, in addition to calcium and other compounds, is needed in order to properly mineralize bone density.

 2. Helps Manage Blood Sugar Levels and Can Prevent Diabetes

 Diabetes symptoms result from a lack of insulin or inadequate insulin secretion following increases in insulin resistance.
 According to research conducted at the London School of Medicine and Dentistry, calcium is necessary for insulin secretion, and vitamin D promotes calcium absorption and utilization, therefore contributing to the regulation of insulin secretion.
 (16)